-How can I help prevent academic dishonesty?
+How can I help prevent academic misconduct?

 Faculty

-Sample Syllabus Statements on Academic Integrity
+Sample Syllabus Statement on Academic Integrity

 These are websites that can be incorporated into the current Canvas site that Nebraska uses.
 Below are instructions on how to utilize this website directly in your assignments on Canvas.